INSaFLU/insaflu_docs/docs/project_creation.rst

 3. Choose the software parameters to be applied to the project.
 .................................................................

-The selected parameters will be applied by default to every sample added to the project, so please set the parameters before assigning the first sample to the project.
+After creating a project, and before adding the first sample, you can clicking in the "Magic wand" to select the parameters to be applied by default to every sample added to the project.

-Note: After project creation, you are still allowed to change the parameters for individual samples within the Project.
-The sample is automatically re-analysed using the novel parameters and re-inserted in the Project.
+Note: Please set the parameters before assigning the first sample to the project.
+After that, you are still allowed to change the parameters for individual samples within the Project.
+Updated samples are automatically re-analysed using the novel parameters and re-inserted in the Project.

 4. Add the **samples** to be included in the **project**